MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Joke No. 40 - Spice Girls

+I had this nightmare.
+There was this terrifying monster coming to get me.
+And I could see that it had eight legs and I thought, no actually I knew it was the Kraken.
+But then I counted more carefully and realised that it had ten legs and five vaginas.
+It was the Spice Girls.

+And so they asked me to tell them what I wanted, what I really wanted.
+And I said a kitkat.
+And they said we're all out of kitkats how about a Twix?
+And I said hmmph.
+Alright then.

+Then Emma Bunton gave me a sparkly look and they fucked off on a union jack double decker bus.
+That should have been the giveaway.

 ### Bringer No. 10 - Funny Feckers, The Constitution Camden

 Watching people doing filthy stuff.
 Maybe it's just filthy stuff that I'm not into.
 I just don't find most bestiality and incest jokes funny.
 Does that make me a prude?

+There was a good joke from someone who practised polyamoury (I'm not really sure I know what that means) about google calendars.

 Makes me wonder about my filthy stuff.
 But then again, it feels like I've been out a hell of a lot in the last few nights.
 Maybe I'm just tired.